In

 Rainfall

-The month with the most rainfall is August, when the rain falls for 24 days and typically aggregates up to 358mm (14.09") of precipitation.
+August is the month with the most rainfall.
+Rain falls for 24 days and accumulates 358mm (14.09") of precipitation.

 Daylight